 All need-based financial aid is awarded on the basis of:

-In order to be given consideration for financial assistance, a candidate for the first-year class must indicate interest in financial aid on the Trinity admission application.
-Candidates must submit both the FAFSA and the CSS Profile along with supporting documentation.
+In order to be given consideration for financial assistance, a candidate for the first-year class must indicate interest in financial aid on the Common Application.
+Candidates must submit both the FAFSA and the CSS/Financial Aid PROFILE along with supporting documentation.
+Candidates interested in applying only for federal and/or state financial aid need only submit the FAFSA.

 Renewal of need-based financial aid is based upon the following factors: